bernardphh/500px-APIless/README.md

 - You can play slideshow of photos on various galleries, Popular, Fresh, Upcoming or Editor's choice.
 User's galleries or filtered public galleries can also be played by supplying the href.

-For sample output, refer to [500px-APIless.docx](/500px-APIless.docx)
+For detailed steps on each option and the sample output, refer to [500px-APIless.docx](/500px-APIless.docx)